fritzy/staydown/README.md

 Logs and chats often have the style of appending new lines to the bottom, and keeping scrolling pinned to the bottom, unless a user indicates intention not to keep it pinned to the bottom by scrolling up from the bottom.
+Images add a complication, as they are added to the dom, but later change the size of the overflow.
+StayDown looks at all added element trees for images, and checks the scrolling again when the image has finished loading.

 StayDown keeps track of user intention for pinning the element scroll to the bottom, as elements are added, and checks at an interval.